TajaKuzman/Applying-GENRE-on-MaCoCu-bilingual/README.md

 I detected some issues that need to be addressed:
 - many English texts have duplicated sentences (234244, 1001538, 834122, 574769, 779376, 220580 etc.) --> we discarded duplicated sentences with the same ID which removed 8 out of 13 "non-textual" texts
-- 13% of texts are non-textual (1887229, 798879, 477792 etc.) - should we apply some heuristics to try to discard them beforehand?
+- 13% of texts are non-textual (1887229, 798879, 477792 etc.) --> discarded texts based on the ratio of punctuation per words -> this discarded 2 of the remaining 5 "non-textual" texts

 The following results were calculated after removing 13% of texts that were revealed to be non-textual.